ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Methodology

 \subsection{Spectral refinement}

-Figure~\ref{fig:conditioning_and_projection} illustrates a crucial phenomenon observed across high-heterogeneity benchmarks: even after trace normalization and the collective prior $\textbf{C}_{\mathrm{agg}}$, the preliminary closed-form solution $\bar W_{\mathrm{pre}}$ often remains \emph{spectrally ill-conditioned}.
-As shown in the left panel of the figure, the top 5\% singular values of $\bar W_{\mathrm{pre}}$ can carry more than 99\% of the total Frobenius energy, indicating extreme spectral concentration and a condition number exceeding $8.7\times 10^5$.
-Such spike-shaped spectra make the fused model highly sensitive to noise, suggesting that the matrix inversion in the closed-form update unevenly suppresses the dominant consensus directions of the aggregated covariance.
+Figure~\ref{fig:conditioning_and_projection} highlights a recurring phenomenon in highly heterogeneous settings: even after adaptive normalization and the collective prior $\mathbf{C}_{\mathrm{agg}}$, the preliminary solution $\bar W_{\mathrm{pre}}$ can remain spectrally ill-conditioned.
+As shown in the left panel, the top 5\% singular values of $\bar W_{\mathrm{pre}}$ may account for more than 99\% of the total Frobenius energy, indicating extreme spectral concentration.
+Such spike-shaped spectra make the merged model sensitive to perturbations and suggest that the closed-form solution may overemphasize only a few dominant directions.

-However, the right panel reveals an important complementary fact: the principal directions of $\bar W_{\mathrm{pre}}$ are \emph{nearly identical} to those of the final merged model $\bar W$.
-The leading eigenvectors exhibit cosine similarities close to~1, demonstrating that $\bar W_{\mathrm{pre}}$ already identifies the correct structural subspace; its deficiency lies not in direction but in its highly unbalanced spectral distribution.
-This observation motivates a refinement step that preserves the subspace geometry while restoring a more stable and expressive energy profile.
-To achieve this, we first compute the structural residual:
+At the same time, the right panel shows that the principal directions of $\bar W_{\mathrm{pre}}$ are nearly identical to those of the final merged model $\bar W$.
+This suggests that $\bar W_{\mathrm{pre}}$ already captures the correct structural subspace, and that its main deficiency lies in the singular value distribution rather than in the directions themselves.
+This motivates a refinement step that preserves the dominant subspace while restoring a more stable spectral profile.